debezium/debezium-examples/outbox/README.md

 This example demonstrates the "outbox pattern", an approach for letting services communicate in an asynchronous and reliable fashion.
 It accompanies [this post](https://debezium.io/blog/2019/02/19/reliable-microservices-data-exchange-with-the-outbox-pattern) on the Debezium blog.

-The sending service ("order-service-quarkus") produces events in an "outbox" event table within its own local database.
+The sending service ("order-service") produces events in an "outbox" event table within its own local database.
 Debezium captures the additions to this table and streams the events to consumers via Apache Kafka.
-The receiving service ("shipment-service-quarkus") receives these events (and would apply some processing based on them), excluding any duplicate messages by comparing incoming event ids with already successfully consumed ids.
+The receiving service ("shipment-service") receives these events (and would apply some processing based on them), excluding any duplicate messages by comparing incoming event ids with already successfully consumed ids.

 Both services are implemented using the [Quarkus](https://quarkus.io) stack.